igorgroz/tweet-trend-new/README.md

-# Ttrend application
+# Ttrend application (d)

-This is a small applicaiton which contains main and test folders (d).
+This is a small applicaiton which contains main and test folders.
 Main contains the application code.
 Test contains test cases.
 It also contains pom.xml which has all dependences and artfact name and version